retypepassword/Nota_bene_grader/README.md

             * Comment/Word cutoffs should be indented an additional four spaces beyond that.

+### Optional setup:
+* Update the config_file_name variable to be the name of the configuration file you always use
+* Set prompt_each_time to FALSE, so you don't have to press [enter] every time you run the script to accept the configuration filename as is.

 ## Usage:
 * In the Console box in RStudio, type `source('/path/to/nbCutoff.txt')`, replacing  `/path/to` with the actual path to your nbCutoff.txt file